 Our assessors look for key evidence of not only inputs (such as numbers of visits to employers, colleges etc) in the careers programme, but also of outcomes – the impact these have on students’ career-related learning.
 “Learner voice” – students themselves speaking with our assessors about their careers support by the school or college – is a crucial part of all assessments.

-Our website includes details of all Award Holders of the Quality in Careers Standard and also offers case studies of best practices in schools and colleges giving more details of how the very best provide careers support for their students.
+The National Register on our website includes details of all Award Holders of the Quality in Careers Standard.
+We also offer case studies of best practices in schools and colleges giving more details of how the very best provide careers support for their students.